lauradecc/game-project/README.md

 ### Technology

-The game has been created with the HTML canvas element, used to draw graphics on a web page, and Javescript to draw the graphics.
+The game has been created with the HTML canvas API, used to draw graphics on a web page, and Javascript to draw the graphics.

+### Additional info

+This game is the first project developed by Sergio Puente and Laura de Cos at the Ironhack's Web Development Bootcamp and it has been created in a week.

 <img src="img/pixel-pugs.png" alt="pixel pugs running"/>